 Sternwheelers continued to be used for public transportation and tourism purposes until the early 1950’s.
 The construction of highways and popularity of air travel effectively killed river travel in the Yukon.
 It proved difficult to sell the sternwheelers and harder still to dismantle them.

 Some sternwheelers have been preserved.
 Others, like those in Dawson City’s sternwheeler graveyard, have been left to nature.

-lost city of boats at the sternwheeler graveyard
+Lost city of boats at the Sternwheeler Graveyard, Dawson City

 What once were magnificent sternwheelers are now reduced to a hodgepodge of wooden decks, huge paddle wheels, rusty chimneys and engine parts.
 It’s hard to tell where one boat starts and another finishes.
 From the shores of the river though, the size and grandeur of these boats still remain impressive.
 Walking closer towards the boats, smaller details can be picked out; a faded boat name, a wheel axle, a boiler, a ladder leading to nowhere.